About

 Position Summary and Overview

-The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking a 7th Grade Science Co-Head Teacher.
-This is a full-time, 10-month position for the 2023-2024 school year.
+The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking an Upper School occupational therapist for hire.

 Essential Duties and Responsibilities